morlfm/cloudApp/README.md

 Please to run on GitHub Action use this link:

-- https://github.com/luxurypresence/QA_Challenge/actions then go to my branch francisco.cypress.lux
+- https://github.com/luxurypresence/QA_Challenge/actions then go to my branch francisco.cypress.lux after branch is merged

 Test Results: